inspircd/docs/docs/4/snomasks.md

 O         | Notifications about users logging in and out of server operator accounts on a remote server. q         | Notifications about users disconnecting from the local server.
+Q         | Notifications about users disconnecting from a remote server. r         | Notifications about the local server rehashing.
-Q         | Notifications about users disconnecting from a remote server. t         | Notifications about *local and remote* attempts to use the `/STATS` command. x         | Notifications about X-lines being added/removed/expired on the local server.
+R         | Notifications about a remote server rehashing. t         | Notifications about *local and remote* attempts to use the `/STATS` command. x         | Notifications about X-lines being added/removed/expired on the local server.
 X         | Notifications about X-lines being added/removed/expired on a remote server.